royertiago/INE5443/submakefiles.md

 must be prefixed by the name of the makefile's directory.
 For instance, test/makefile defines the variable TESTSRC and the target test-clean.

+The top makefile will, by default, create build rules for all object files and programs in the directory.
+The presence of a submakefile supresses this rule generation.
+The submakefile may use the top makefile's hooks to have that functionality back and to interact with the rest of the repository.

+There are four variables,
+in the main makefile,
+that may be appended to to request such services.

+-   `prog` lists all the programs of this repository.
+    This variable will hold a list of targets.
+    The object files in these targets' dependencies will be linked together to form the specified program.

+-   `src` lists all the `.cpp` files that should be built into corresponding `.o` files.

+-   `dep` lists all the `.dep.mk` files that will be automatically generated from the corresponding source files.

+-   `obj` lists all the object files that provide symbol definitions that might be useful for other targets.
+    (If the submakefile builds some shared object file, this variable is, in fact, mandatory.)